Eliminate Automate Delegate Do

 By Stefan Auvache

-Some tasks engage and energize us; others give our work meaning.
-Unfortunately, these tasks are often buried under a stack of less important items that crowd our to-do lists and demand our attention.
+Some tasks engage and energize us.
+Others give our work meaning.
+Unfortunately, these tasks are often buried under a stack of less important stuff.
+They crowd our to-do list and demand our attention.

 Eliminate